ericandrewlewis/movies-you-should-see/README.md

 	node app.js
 	```

+Now you have a few endpoints available in your browser.

+* [http://localhost:3000/updatemovies](http://localhost:3000/updatemovies) Download generic movie data from the API.
-Now what?
-[Download movie data from the API](http://localhost:3000/updatemovies), or [view the data you've already downloaded](http://localhost:3000/).
-More soon.
+* [http://localhost:3000/updatemoviecredits](http://localhost:3000/updatemovies) Download movie credits data from the API.
+* [http://localhost:3000/](http://localhost:3000/) View the data you've already downloaded.